 Activity from users in the service provider's tenant is tracked in the activity log, which is stored in the customer's tenant.
 This allows the customer to see what changes were made and by whom.

 How Azure Lighthouse works

-At a high level, here's how Azure Lighthouse works:
+At a high level, here's how Azure Lighthouse works for the managing tenant:

 - Identify the roles that your groups, service principals, or users will need to manage the customer's Azure resources.

 - Specify this access and onboard the customer to Azure Lighthouse either by publishing a Managed Service offer to Azure Marketplace, or by deploying an Azure Resource Manager template.
 This onboarding process creates the two resources described above (registration definition and registration assignment) in the customer's tenant.

 - Once the customer has been onboarded, authorized users sign in to your managing tenant and perform tasks at the specified customer scope (subscription or resource group) per the access that you defined.
 Customers can review all actions taken, and they can remove access at any time.